 When you represent your school it's not just on the field.
 Always do "the right thing" because you don't realize how many students look up to you and your actions are noticed.
 That Letterman jacket comes with responsibilities.

 This is the new topic of the 21st century-bullying.
 We need to have more jocks like that man who helped out the little guy.

-Bob almost 2 years ago from Portsmouth NH
+Bob about 2 years ago from Portsmouth NH

 This is a wonderful video.
 Schools should really show this video to their students.
 I wish more people were like the helpful boy.
 It would make our nation so much better.

 Alexia Marie about 2 years ago from Viborg, South Dakota

 I LOVE this commercial!!
 I will never understand how people can be so cruel to another human being and then laugh about it.
 How low does your self-esteem have to be to find any kind of pleasure in treating other people like they are garbage??